History & Staff

 Stacey is a member of the Manalapan Kiwanis Club and attends Calvary Chapel Old Bridge.

-She enjoys cooking, traveling and spending time with her family and daughter Sophia Gabrielle.
+She enjoys cooking, traveling and spending time with her family and children Sophia Gabrielle and David Lee III.
 Stacey is not licensed or able to make arrangements, embalm or direct funerals.